Skip to content

 As far as we are concerned, you are supposed to dump your own games, so we can't help you with acquiring romsets.

-Because it's considered a bad rom since the crcs won't match, however there is a method to use a patched romset, if you put the patched version of the romset into SYSTEM_DIRECTORY/fbneo/patched it will work (NB: you can strip it of any file that don't differ from non-patched romset if you want).
-The romset you must launch is still the original non-patched romset though (its content will be overrided by the content of the patched one), you can disable that override by toggling off the Allow patched romsets core option.
+The romset you must launch is still the original non-patched romset (its content will be overrided at runtime by the content of the patched one), you can disable that behavior by toggling off the Allow patched romsets core option.

 Same answer as above.

-Write a report with details on the issue and your platform.
+Write a report here with details on the issue and your platform.

 Your hardware is probably too slow to run the game with your current settings.
 Try the following :